Written by Liam & all photos by Liam (well, ok, one by Aoife)

 Aoife went all stoney faced.
 She’s so stubborn.
 Dad looked to me for help.
 Maybe I thought he crazy, but that drawing of the Story Thief gave me the heebie jeebies.

-I said, ‘Will we ask another writer for help first Aoife?’
+I changed the subject, ‘Will we ask another writer for help Aoife?’

 ‘Maybe Dad just needs a bit more writing advice.’